Kaichiro Kitamura: Sound and style

 Kaichiro is a pioneering figure in mouth drumming well known for his outstanding ability to realistically vocalize the sounds of a drum kit, to provide the full rhythm section necessary for his projects and groups.
 He's developed his own vocal percussion style characterized by his signature sound methods and usage of jazz drumming rhythms.
 He defines his style as "jazz vocal percussion".
 He is also a bass singer who can vocalize walking basslines.

 Early life

 Kaichiro has performed vocal percussion since childhood and became famous as the Vocal Percussionist and baritone for the Japanese a cappella group "TRY-TONE".

 Career

 Kaichiro has collaborated with many groups, including The Real Group, The House Jacks, and Naturally 7 among others.

-He is a member of groups, such as Japanese jazz quartets, "HamojiN" and "Solo-Duo".
+He is a member of groups, such as Australian A cappella quintet The Idea of North, and Japanese jazz quartets, "HamojiN", and also working as a freelance vocal drummer with other instrumental bands.
 He is an avid jazz vocal percussion instructor who has taught workshops around the world.
-He is currently serving as session vocal percussionist, for Australian a cappella group "The idea of north" was featured on their recent album and is currently touring with them.
-He is also serving as a Japanese Representative of 'Vocal Asia' -Asian vocal music network in Taiwan.
+He is also serving as a Japanese Artistic Adviser of 'Vocal Asia' -Asian vocal music network in Taiwan.